ej-mitchell/cupofsquid-v2/content/page/art.md

 +++

 As of 2023, I've been commissioned for a wide variety of things, including designs for musicians and avatars for social media profiles.

 If your interest is piqued and you have an idea, you can [commission me](mailto:art@cupofsquid.com).
-More up-to-date art is on [my Instagram](https://www.instagram.com/gay.little.gremlin/).

 ## Skillset
 - Micronpens